 4. Melaka Street Art

 You can find a growing number of street art in Melaka in recent years, spread all across the Melaka Old Town.
-With the huge orangutan painted on its outer wall of The Orangutan House being one more prominent ones you can find in Jonker.
+With the huge orangutan painted on its outer wall of The Orangutan House being one more prominent ones that you can find in Jonker.

 Within the old town, along a little back alley of Jalan Hang Kasturi, you will be able to find a few murals.
 Intended to be interactive, you are encouraged to pose with these artworks when taking a photo.
 It will be fun spending a day mural hunting around the old town and along the Melaka River!